 The welfare of the child is the court’s first consideration whenever it determines any question relating to a child’s upbringing.
 Therefore all other factors are judged by reference to how they affect or are likely to affect the child.
 Parental conduct is relevant only insofar as it affects the child’s safety or development or the parent’s capacity to look after the child.

 In every case which is brought before the Court under the Children Act 1989 the court has a duty to consider whether it would be better for the child for there to be no Court Order made than for an Order to be made (known as the “No Order principle”).
 This means that the court will not intervene and make an order unless it can be shown that there is a positive need and benefit to the child in doing so.

-You will need to instruct a Solicitor who specialises in Family Law.
+You should instruct a Solicitor who specialises in Family Law.

 At Gaynham King & Mellor all of our solicitors are experienced specialists in Family Law whose expertise has been recognised either through the acquisition of accredited specialist status with the UK’s leading family law group – Resolution, or through membership of the Law Society’s specialist Family Law and Children Law Panels

 We act for both privately paying clients and those who are eligible for public funding (formerly known as Legal Aid).
-In fact, we are only one of two local solicitors practises who has been contracted by the Legal Services Commission to provide specialist Family Law advice.
+In fact, we are the only solicitors practise in the local area who has been contracted by the Legal Aid Agency to provide specialist Family Law advice.